awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-custom-domain-walkthrough.md

 The bucket that you use to host a website must have public read access\.
 It is intentional that everyone in the world will have read access to this bucket\.
 By default, Amazon S3 blocks public access to your account and buckets\.
 To grant public read access, you must disable block public access for the bucket and write a bucket policy that allows public read access\.
 In this example, `example.com` contains the website content\.
 Therefore, you need to make this bucket publicly readable\.

 **Warning**
-When you turn off all block public access settings and add a bucket policy that enables public read access to a bucket, the bucket can be public ally accessed by anyone connected to the internet\.
+When you turn off all block public access settings and add a bucket policy that enables public read access to a bucket, the bucket can be publicly accessed by anyone connected to the internet\.
 Confirm your intent to make your bucket public\.

 1. Open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.